amirsalmanii/Solve-problems/README.md

 # Solve-problems
-solving ome problems with python
+solving some problems with python